The Literary Magnet: Content

-The Literary Magnets first series title page set out its aims, to publish "1. original satirical essays of permanent interest; 2. sketches of society, humourous and sentimental; 3. original poetry; 4. miscellaneous matters; forming a body of original and elegant literature", with the first issue describing a focus on "essays, fictions, sketches of character" and book reviews "with copious extracts".
+The Literary Magnets first series title page set out its aims, to publish "1. original satirical essays of permanent interest; 2. sketches of society, humorous and sentimental; 3. original poetry; 4. miscellaneous matters; forming a body of original and elegant literature", with the first issue describing a focus on "essays, fictions, sketches of character" and book reviews "with copious extracts".
 Its essays, sketches, poetry and engravings were often comic.
 Under "J. H. H.", a humorous "Round Table" column was introduced, purporting to be a record of meetings of the magazine's inner circle, modeled after Blackwood's Magazines "Noctae Ambrosianae".
 This continued occasionally in volumes two and three of the first series.
 While the first series gave priority to prose, the second series concentrated much more on poetry.
 The first four volumes of the second series added a "Chit-Chat" column, which may have contributed to Watts' reputation as a gossip.

 Among its contributors were Letitia Elizabeth Landon, Arthur Ashpitel, and Edward George Ballard.
 For the first four volumes of the second series (1826–1827), Watts managed to get contributions from a number of poets at the height of their popularity, including John Clare, Thomas Hood, Felicia Hemans, Mary and William Howitt, Mary Russell Mitford, William Lisle Bowles, Maria Jane Jewsbury, Margaret Hodson, Derwent Conway, Jeremiah Holmes Wiffen, Margaret Cornwell Baron Wilson, and Cornelius Webbe.
 Others include Samuel Taylor Coleridge, Mary Rolls, and Mary Ann Browne, though bibliographer George Clement Boase notes that from the way the second series was published it is not clear whether some of the contributions are original or just reprints.